How might we encourage users to get more useful insights into MRR Movements chart?

 User interview

-For deeper understanding about the function, I’ve conducted user interview with internal team members who are actively using MRR Movements chart for sales and marketing.
-They expressed it will be more helpful to be able to view specific MRR movement without getting influenced by other types of movement, to focus on what they’re trying to get insight of.
+I conducted interviews with internal team members actively using the MRR Movements chart for sales and marketing.
+They consistently expressed a need to view specific movement types without being influenced by others.

 Ideate